 HIPAA and Human Subjects Research

 UC Berkeley’s covered entities are the University Health Services (including its health care services on behalf of Intercollegiate Athletics), and the Optometry Clinic.
 Specifically, these are the Tang Health Center, Optometry Clinic, Human Resources Health Plan, and Athletics and Recreational Sports.
 Use of data from these units must receive prior CPHS approval.
 For more information about UCB covered entities, contact Lisa Ho, Campus Privacy Officer.
-For more information about protocol review, check with CPHS staff.
+For more information about protocol review, check with OPHS staff.

 - HIPAA and Human Subjects Research

 - PHI: List of 18 Identifiers and Definition of PHI

 - For HIPAA-related definitions, see CPHS/OPHS Glossary of Terms

 - What is and is not Protected Health Information (PHI) in Research Settings - position paper of the UC Systemwide HIPAA Implementation Taskforce (PDF)

 - Online Tutorial Assessment on Research Aspects of HIPAA